 Although there is still no bullet proof study that can finally settle which oil offers more health benefits, the bottom line is simple: buy high-quality MCT Oil or coconut oil, according to your personal use and preference.

-There are also many companies that sell powered MCT oil, we choose Perfect Keto because they are completely clean and have ZERO additives or fillers.
+While there are so many MCT oil brands and types available to choose from, we choose Perfect Keto because they are completely clean and have ZERO additives or fillers.

 Other MCT products might add fillers such as sunflower lecithin, corn fiber, maltodextrin and sodium caseinate to cut down the costs.
 These fillers and additives can cause a glucose spike (taking you out of ketosis) and are always unnatural.
 Perfect Keto products are doctor-developed and 100% clean and high quality.

 You can use MCT oils in your bulletproof coffee, smoothie, baking or add it to your salad dressing.